 Nail Caps: Another option (and good for while they are learning) are nail caps for cats, available at most pet supply stores – online here.
 Nail caps are soft, vinyl nail caps that are applied to cats’ newly trimmed nails.
 The nail caps allow cats to scratch naturally, without harming furniture.
 Each application lasts about four to six weeks.
 Some cats take a bit to get used to them (it can take several applications) but most don’t even act like they notice they are on, and you can use the clear kind, or have fun with colors!

 Our final advice: Supervision and repetition are key.
-Supervise your cat so you can play with her when she’s on the scratching post, and deter her if she starts scratching something she shouldn’t.
+Supervise your cat so you can praise her when she uses the scratching post, and deter her if she starts scratching something she shouldn’t.
 Repeat as often as possible!
 This is the most reliable way we know to train your cat to scratch where you want.